Is Memory Loss a Sign of Depression?

 A type of antidepressant called Tricyclic antidepressants has been shown to increase the risk of memory loss in some people.
 Additionally, those who are taking selective serotonin reuptake inhibitors have also experienced an increase in memory loss during the first 8 weeks of treatment.

 Memory loss doesn’t only impact those that are older.
 Those who suffer from depression in their teens and early twenties are more likely to have problems when it comes to memory retention.
-Additionally, those suffering from depression at a young age are more likely to suffer from memory loss and even dementia when they reach their latter years.
+Additionally, those suffering from depression at a young age are more likely to suffer from memory loss and even dementia when they reach their later years.

-How Can Memory Loss and Depression Lead To Addiction?
+Memory Loss and Depression

 Since memory loss can be a direct result of your depression, knowing the warning signs can help you or a loved one recognize when it is time to get professional help.
 It is important to get help for depression and any signs or symptoms of memory loss as early as possible.
 Early intervention has been proven to save lives, as catching things early can reduce the development of disease and level of severity.